adoptium/containers/README.md

 ## Release time process

-During a release linux and windows binaries are published to github, there is an "hourly" automated container CI PR labeled "Update Dockerfiles", that is generated with any updates required for these new linux and windows binaries, to the containers Dockerfiles.
+During a release when linux and windows binaries are published to github, there is an "hourly" automated containers CI PR labeled "Update Dockerfiles", that is generated with any updates required to the Dockerfiles for these new linux and windows binaries.
 The containers Dockerfiles are located within this repository under the folders \<version\>/\<jdk|jre\>/\<alpine|ubi|ubuntu|windows\>/\<os_container_version\>/Dockerfile.

 The "Release" process for updating dockerhub cannot start until all linux and windows binaries for all versions have been published, due to the Manifest setup.